luxfi/js/README.md

 ### Get the status of the transaction

 Now that we sent the transaction to the network, it takes a few seconds to determine if the transaction has gone through.
-We can get an updated status on the transaction using the TxID through the AVM API.
+We can get an updated status on the transaction using the TxID through the XVM API.

 ```js
 // returns one of: "Accepted", "Processing", "Unknown", and "Rejected"